informatics-isi-edu/deriva-docs/docs-src/relationships.md

 DERIVA helps manage the complexity by making it easy to **describe the relationships between different files** and use those descriptions to help find and share data of interest.

 Of course, there are many different types of files one might be interested in, and the relationships between those files might change over time, so DERIVA also makes it easy to **adapt to changing data types and relationships**.
-That allows the system to work with early-phase projects, before they have data, start with an initial model that makes sense.
+That allows the system to work with early-phase projects, before they have data, so they can start with an initial model that makes sense.
 But as the project evolves over time and becomes more complex, or unexpected results and directions change the types and relationships of data, we can adapt the model to meet new needs.

 DERIVA organizes data by specifying an explicit _data model_ using the well known _entity/relationship (ER)_ modeling approach.
-[This relational approach is part of most large, complex modern-day applications, such as online banking and online shopping.]
+This relational approach powers most complex modern-day applications that we use regularly, such as online banking and online shopping.

 In DERIVA, an _entity_ is equivalent to the representation of a single unit of data that will be ingested into a particular DERIVA deployment.
 The ER model maps out relationships between these entities.

-[Now here is where we could give a 'for dummies' approach to ER or link to a good tutorial video. these concepts are pretty integral to understanding DERIVA]

-Within a deployment, DERIVA provides mechanisms for:
-- creating and modifying an ER model,
-- querying, adding and updating entities that conform to that model.
+Within a deployment, DERIVA provides mechanisms for creating and modifying an ER model and then querying, adding and updating entities that conform to that model.

-The DERIVA platform uses _model introspection_ to continually track the current set of relationships between data and to adapt the user and programmatic interfaces to the current model.
+The DERIVA platform uses _model introspection_ to continually track the current set of relationships between data (entities) and to adapt the user and programmatic interfaces to the current model.

 DERIVA keeps track of both the data files (or _assets_) and the model that organizes the data.

-[also speak to data integrity?
-DERIVA emphasizes use of controlled vocabularies for data entry; also many practices that ensure data validity and integrity]
+DERIVA emphasizes use of controlled vocabularies for data entry and many many practices that ensure data validity and integrity so that you know that the data that was uploaded is exactly the same as the data that is downloaded.

-flexible, efficient and highly scalable

 ## Elements of data model management in DERIVA

-Modeling is action of creating the "blueprint" for the data and the relationships between data.
+Modeling is the action of creating the "blueprint" for the data and the relationships between data.
 This is done at the beginning of a DERIVA deployment but because of the adaptive nature of DERIVA, the model will be revisited and evolve over time.

 [Data is split up among multiple tables that are related by common values.]

-Assets (sequence of bytes) - this basically means the data (which usually equates to some kind of file.)

 Catalog model
 * schemas